PeaceWorksTechnologySolutions/ca.peaceworks.casl/README.md

 Provides some basic fields and functionality to assist with compliance for Canadian Anti-Spam Legislation.

 These fields are for all contacts and track consent for communicating with them.
-Contacts that don't have consent (or where it's expired) will automatically have the "no bulk email" flag set.
+Contacts that don't have consent (or where it's expired) will automatically have the no-bulk-email flag set.
 This extension was developed by PeaceWorks Technology Solutions.

-This extension will NOT un-set the no bulk email flag once it's set!
+This extension will NOT un-set the no-bulk-email flag once it's set!
 You need to do this yourself, if appropriate.

 **This extension will also not populate the consent fields for you.
 You need to provide your own process or automation to populate them as appropriate (for example to auto-fill them when a form is filled out).**

+Running this extension **does not by itself ensure that you are compliant with CASL**.
+For one thing, you need to make sure your processes are in line with compliance and that you are actually populating the fields to track consent (and keeping them updated over time).
+For another, we are not lawyers and we make no representations of this extension as making you full compliant with current or future CASL requirements.
+We recommend that you still do your own due diligence.

 This extension was developed by PeaceWorks Technology Solutions.
 The extension is licensed under [AGPL-3.0](LICENSE.txt).